Engee documentation

 Dependencies

-To use this parameter, set parameterization to Balanced impedance.
+To use this parameter, set Parameterization to Balanced impedance.

-Line leakage conductance - parallel leakage conductance
+Line leakage conductivity — parallel leakage conductivity

 Dependencies

-To use this parameter, set parameterization to Balanced impedance.
+To use this parameter, set Parameterization to Balanced impedance.

 Dependencies

-To use this parameter, set parameterization to General impedance.
+To use this parameter, set Parameterization to General impedance.

-0.001 ohms (by default).
+0.001 ohms (default)

 Dependencies

-To use this parameter, set parameterization to General impedance.
+To use this parameter, set Parameterization to General impedance.

-0.001 ohms (by default).
+0.001 ohms (default)

 Dependencies

-To use this parameter, set parameterization to General impedance.
+To use this parameter, set Parameterization to General impedance.

 Dependencies

-To use this parameter, set parameterization to General impedance.
+To use this parameter, set Parameterization to General impedance.

 Dependencies

-To use this parameter, set parameterization to General impedance.
+To use this parameter, set Parameterization to General impedance.

 Dependencies

-To use this parameter, set parameterization to General impedance.
+To use this parameter, set Parameterization to General impedance.

 Dependencies

-To use this parameter, set parameterization to Sequence impedance.
+To use this parameter, set Parameterization to Sequence impedance.

 Dependencies

-To use this parameter, set parameterization to Sequence impedance.
+To use this parameter, set Parameterization to Sequence impedance.

 Initial Targets